Todorotsky/rest-api-shipments/README.md

 1. **Creating a Shipment**: User provides origin and destination cities
 2. **Delivery Calculation**: Helper function calculates estimated delivery time based on distance and average speed (50 mph)
-3. **Status Updates**: Shipment status can be updated via PATCH endpoint
+3. **Status Updates**: Shipment status can be updated via PATCH endpoint with state machine validation
 4. **Storage**: All data is stored in memory (no database)

 ## License